facebookresearch/StarSpace/README.md

       -dropoutLHS      dropout probability for LHS features.
 [0] -dropoutRHS      dropout probability for RHS features.
 [0] -initRandSd      initial values of embeddings are randomly generated from normal distribution with mean=0, standard deviation=initRandSd.
 [0.001]
+      -trainWord       whether to train word level together with other tasks (for multi-tasking).
+[0] -wordWeight      if trainWord is true, wordWeight specifies example weight for word level training examples.
+[0.5]

     The following arguments for test are optional:
       -basedoc         file path for a set of labels to compare against true label.
 It is required when -fileFormat='labelDoc'.